-While there are many other methods which I use to maximise my performance, daily cardio forms the most important part of my schedule (this includes using a stepper, jogging, biking, walking etc.).
-It is widely known that continuous training can allow you to reach new heights as far as your physical and mental performance is concerned.
-Cardio appears to not be the first choice of training method for many people.
-This is particularly (and understandably) due to the fact that it is not easy to find time every single day – this requires great discipline.
+While I use many other methods to maximise my performance, daily cardio forms the most crucial part of my schedule (this includes using a stepper, jogging, biking, walking, etc.).
+It is widely known that continuous training can allow you to reach new heights regarding your physical and mental performance.
+Cardio is not the first choice of training method for many people.
+This is mainly (and understandably) because it is not easy to find time every single day – this requires great discipline.

-When I first began to carve out the time for a half an hour cardio session, the aim was not to attempt to make this a daily routine.
-In the first month I managed to complete a 15 minute workout on the stepper twice a week and measured my pulse to be between 120 and 140bpm.
-And yet I noticed slight improvements in my condition.
-These occurred despite being overweight.
+When I began to schedule a half-hour cardio session, I did not intend to make it a daily routine.
+In the first month, I completed a 15-minute workout on the stepper twice a week and measured my pulse between 120 and 140 bpm.
+Despite being overweight, I noticed slight improvements in my condition.

 Thankfully, back then I informed myself in more detail about cardio training.
-All of the articles I came across talked about the fact that cardio training four or five times a week can increase brain plasticity, and positively impact the formation of new neurones.
-Many experts encourage patients to run regularly in order to improve the rate of cell regeneration.
-In many studies and scientific journals thirty minute training sessions are recommended as a longer cardio session does not seem to make any significant difference, except, for example, that after an hour long run the body requires a longer rest period.
-Even a fifteen minute training session will have some positive effects, however, naturally a thirty minute session would be more effective.
+All of the articles I came across discussed that cardio training four or five times a week can increase brain plasticity, and positively impact the formation of new neurons.
+Many experts encourage patients to run regularly to improve the cell regeneration rate.
+In many studies and scientific journals, thirty-minute training sessions are recommended as a more extended cardio session, which does not make any significant difference, except, for example, that after an hour-long run, the body requires a more extended rest period.
+Even a fifteen minute training session will have some positive effects.
+However, naturally a thirty minute session would be more effective.

-When I began to successively increase the frequency of my cardio sessions, my condition improved noticeably from week to week.
-When I used the stepper for thirty minutes early in the morning, I felt refreshed and the quality of my day improved.
-Even on days when I did not have time in the morning and had to re-schedule my half hour cardio session for the evening, I could sense a noticable difference the next day.
+When I began successively increasing the frequency of my cardio sessions, my condition improved noticeably from week to week.
+When I used the stepper for thirty minutes early in the morning, I felt refreshed, and my day improved.
+Even when I did not have time in the morning and had to reschedule my half-hour cardio session for the evening, I could sense a noticeable difference the next day.

-After two more months of almost daily training I made a slight change to my programme and introduced a form of interval training on the stepper.
-After three minutes I increased the resistance to close to my maximum level before subsequently setting it back to a normal level.
-When using a low resistance my pulse was between 120 and 150bpm and when using a high one it was between 150 and 190bpm.
+After two more months of almost daily training, I slightly changed my programme and introduced a form of interval training on the stepper.
+After three minutes, I increased the resistance to close to my maximum level before setting it back to normal.
+When using a low resistance, my pulse was between 120 and 150bpm; when using a high one, it was between 150 and 190bpm.
 I sweated more profusely and afterwards always had the feeling of having achieved more.
-The body becomes accustomed to a higher intensity very quickly and the rest period needed is not that much longer.
-At the moment I train for three minutes using the highest resistance level on the stepper and switch between rest and higher intensity periods every three minutes.
-The higher intensity not only improved my condition but also my resilience in many areas of life.
+The body becomes accustomed to a higher intensity very quickly, and the rest period needed is no longer than that.
+I train for three minutes using the highest resistance level on the stepper and switch between rest and higher intensity periods every three minutes.
+The higher intensity improved my condition and my resilience in many areas of life.

-As I gradually increased the intensity and tested my limits in my thirty minute training sessions, I realised that I needed to take a step backwards and start again.
+As I gradually increased the intensity and tested my limits in my thirty-minute training sessions, I realised I needed to take a step backwards and start again.
 At the moment, I complete a HIIT session every Wednesday.
-My other training sessions include cardio as a form of recovery, whereby I maintain a pulse of around 130bpm.
-I take two rest days, although on one of these I go swimming with a friend and on Sundays I go for a run.
-As soon as strength training and any form of intensive training is introduced into the mix, it is worth introducing rest days with some moderate activity.
-It is important to take tiredness and all other forms of exhaustion seriously.
-When you feel fit and ready, you will have the best possible training session!
-Pain and exhaustion should not be simply overcome; instead, it would be far more useful to take a step back when experiencing these feelings.
-You should listen to and be mindful of your body, and introduce lower intensity, yet regular, training sessions.
+My other training sessions include cardio as a form of recovery, whereby I maintain a pulse of around 130 bpm.
+I take two rest days, although on one of these days I go swimming with a friend, and on Sundays I go for a run.
+As soon as strength training and any form of intensive training are introduced, rest days with some moderate activity are worth introducing.
+It is vital to take tiredness and all other forms of exhaustion seriously.
+You will have the best possible training session when you feel fit and ready!
+Pain and exhaustion should not be simply overcome; instead, it would be far more helpful to take a step back when experiencing these feelings.
+You should listen to, be mindful of your body, and introduce lower intensity, yet regular, training sessions.

 Positive Effects of Cardio Training:

 Studies have shown that regular cardiovascular training increases hippocampal size.
-This part of the brain is important for verbal memory and for studying.
-Cardio training improves memory as well as general brain health.
+This part of the brain is essential for verbal memory and studying.
+Cardio training improves memory and general brain health.

-Training sensitizes the brain's reaction with regard to serotonin und noradrenaline und works to counter depressive thoughts.
+Training sensitises the brain's reaction to serotonin and noradrenaline and works to counter depressive thoughts.

 It is said that cardio training provides an alternative to anti-depressants as it improves one's general wellbeing.